 Back at the blog menu page, your post will be listed in the blog status column.
 Don’t forget to share your great post on your social media channels!

 These steps only take a few minutes and will help you publish better blog content.
 For more help with your blog content (or any other website need), start a new HelpDesk ticket.

 Note: These instructions were created specifically for LRS Antilles Version 1908.
 Be sure to update your blog module to take advantage of the latest features.
 Contact Helpdesk to upgrade to your existing LRS Antilles installation.

-LRS Antilles CMS - How To Create a Blogpost from LRS Web Solutions on Vimeo.
+LRS Antilles CMS - How To Create a Blogpost.